-An established IT environment assessment process is required for an IT outsourcing provider to deliver suitable and effective services to your company.
-The understanding this assessment can provide will aid in building the foundation for a long-term partnership between your firm and the IT provider of your choice.
+An established IT environment assessment process is required for an IT outsourcing provider to deliver convenient and effective services to your company.
+In addition, the understanding this assessment can provide will aid in building the foundation for a long-term partnership between your firm and the IT provider of your choice.

-A managed IT services provider must have a clear picture of the technology your organization uses to function on a daily basis, as well as the ebb and flow of your business life-cycle.
-This information will help the MSP accurately predict and serve the needs of your company with minimal misunderstandings or unexpected IT expenses that could hinder the client-provider relationship.
+A managed IT services provider must have a clear picture of the technology your organization uses to function daily, as well as the ebb and flow of your business life-cycle.
+This information will help the MSP accurately predict and serve your company’s needs with minimal misunderstandings or unexpected IT expenses that could hinder the client-provider relationship.

 IT environment assessment process

-Every valuable MSP should be highly communicative during new client on-boarding and rely upon an established IT environment assessment process to ensure the provider has a clear picture of your business needs.
-A key feature of this process is a thorough IT environment assessment.
+Every valuable MSP should be highly communicative during new client onboarding and rely upon an established IT environment assessment process to ensure the provider has a clear picture of your business needs.
+A vital feature of this process is a thorough IT environment assessment.

-The IT environment assessment process should occur after a principal to principal meeting between your business and the IT solutions provider which identifies the main problems affecting your company’s processes and the goals of your organization.
-After this meeting occurs, one of the MSP’s Professional Services Engineers should come on site to your business to perform an IT environment assessment that includes a technical evaluation and security audit of your network.
+The IT environment assessment process should occur after a principal to principal meeting between your business and the IT solutions provider, identifying the main problems affecting your company’s operations and your organization’s goals.
+After this meeting occurs, one of the MSP’s Professional Services Engineers should come on-site to your business to perform an IT environment assessment that includes a technical evaluation and security audit of your network.